Fluent Forever - Anki|

 For parties such as Podemos and the citizens’ platforms that now govern the cities of Madrid and Barcelona, an independent progressive media is a key part of strengthening democracy.
 This means liberating the media from their corporate and political straitjackets.

 Recalling that the Spanish Constitution protects citizens’ right to truthful information, Podemos has included media reform in its program.
 But good will and new regulations will not be enough, says Trinidad Deiros.
 Journalists will have to change the way they operate.
 This cultural shift will take time.
-“A lot of work remains to be done,” she says, “for example concerning the press’s traditional machismo.
+“A lot of work remains to be 'e,” she says, “for example concerning the press’s traditional machismo.
 The glass ceiling has yet to be broken.”

 Berta del Río agrees.
 “Journalism and politics are men’s worlds in which women are just trying to survive,” she says.
 And journalists will have to change the way elected officials operate, too.
 Unlike in the United States or Britain, says Deiros, Spanish politicians “would never stand for a journalist asking the same question forty times until it’s answered.”
 “But that’s our own fault,” she says.
 “We journalists have been too docile.
-Then again, our awful working conditions obviously don’t encourage us to rebel.”
+Then again, our awful working conditions obviously '’t encourage us to rebel.”

 Zona Latina Latin American Media